Course code: ITT8060

 Time and place:

-You can download Visual Studio via the Microsoft DreamSpark program.
-You will need to register as a user at a local server and then wait for an e-mail from Dreamspark.
+You can download Visual Studio via the Microsoft Imagine (formerly known as MS Academic Alliance, Dreamspark) program.
+Unless you explicitly opt out, your @ttu.ee e-mail will be used to activate a MS Imagine account.
 Students will have access to a wide range of Microsoft products for study purposes at no cost.

 If you want to set up your development environment in a virtual machine, you are welcome to use the free VirtualBox or get a license of VMware Workstation via the VMware Academic Program.
 You will need to contact us at vmware at cs.ttu.ee to gain access.